-Criteria JORC Code explanation Commentary drill hole collar locations and appropriate sectional views.
-Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. • The cut-off grade used in determining significant intersections is shown in the table within the body of this announcement.
+Criteria JORC Code explanation Commentary Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. • The cut-off grade used in determining significant intersections is shown in the table within the body of this announcement.
 Lower grade or unmineralised sections of the hole are not reported.
-Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-Other relevant exploration data is released to the market on an ongoing basis.
+Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+Mapping and structural data is not available at this stage Other relevant exploration data is released to the market on an ongoing basis.
 Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. • Exploration drilling is planned to continue for the remainder of 2018 and into 2019.
+Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
+Exploration drilling is planned to continue for the remainder of 2019 and into 2020.
+Further work may also involve structural mapping and interpretation, channel sampling orthogonal to mineralised structures, and possibly drilling.